leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/weight_paint/usage.rst

 #.
 Select the armature in 3D Viewport, and bring the armature to *Pose Mode*
    with :kbd:`Ctrl-Tab`, or the 3D Viewport header mode selector.
 #.
 Select a desired bone in the armature.
 #.
-Select your mesh with :kbd:`RMB` and change immediately to *Weight Paint
+Select your mesh with :kbd:`LMB` and change immediately to *Weight Paint Mode*.
-   Mode*.
    The mesh will be colored according to the weight (degree) that the selected bone movement affects the mesh.
 Initially, it will be all blue (no effect).
 #.
 Weight paint to your heart's content.
 The mesh around the bone itself should
    be red (generally) and fade out through the rainbow to blue for vertices